thegrumpys/odop/docs/Help/terminology.md

 ___

 **FIX and FREE**
-The user can establish (i.e. FIX or hold) the value of any variable, independent or dependent.
+The user can establish (i.e. Fix or hold) the value of any variable, independent or dependent.
-FIXed status is designated by checking the checkbox immediately to the right of the variable's value.
+Fix status is designated by checking the checkbox immediately to the right of the variable's value.

-FIXing an Independent Variable simply removes that variable from the set that is manipulated by the Search algorithm.
+Placing an Independent Variable in Fix status simply removes that variable from the set that is manipulated by the Search algorithm.
 This reduces the computational effort required for the Search to find a solution.
 The user can change the value of an Independent Variable by entering a different value in that variable's value field.
 The corresponding values of dependent variables are calculated and displayed immediately.

-FIXing a Dependent Variable is accomplished by establishing a weighted, double-sided constraint.
+Fixing a Dependent Variable is accomplished internally by establishing a weighted, double-sided constraint.
 While not a significant concern, this increases the computational effort required for the Search to find a solution.
-Once the appropriate FIX checkbox is checked, enter a target value in either the Minimum or Maximum constraint level entry field.
+Once the appropriate Fix checkbox is checked, enter a target value in either the Minimum or Maximum constraint level entry field.
-A Search (Action : Search menu) is required to establish the desired values.
+A  [Search](terminology#search) (Action : Search menu) is required to establish the desired values.

-Clearing the checkbox (FREE) allows the Search to alter the value of the corresponding variable subject to constraints, if established.
+Clearing the checkbox (Free status) allows the Search to alter the value of the corresponding variable subject to constraints, if established.

+A "design" is determined primarily (ignoring the role of Calculation Inputs for the moment) by the set of independent variables.
+While a variable in Fix status cannot have its value adjusted in order to contribute to achieving a feasible design, Search will adjust the value of other variables in Free status to achieve feasibility.
+If no variables with Free status are available, Search will produce an error message.

-Establishing additional constraints and FIXed variables can reduce the ability of Search to find a feasible solution.
+Establishing additional constraints and placing variables in Fix status can reduce the ability of Search to find a feasible solution.
-Too many constraints and FIXed variables can create an over-specified situation.
+Too many constraints and variables in Fix status can create an over-specified situation.

 See also: [Design Situations](designSituations)